-Almost 150 nominations for the awards were received, as residents highlighted the person or group they felt made significant contribution to improving the area and the lives of people who live here.
+Members of the public were encouraged to put forward individuals or groups they felt made a significant contribution to improving the area and the lives of people who live in West Dunbartonshire.

 The quality of nominations this year has been outstanding, making it extremely difficult to select the 2023 finalists.

 The esteemed list includes committed volunteers, organisations providing support to combat mental health issues and loneliness and sports stars inspiring West Dunbartonshire through their achievements.

 Each finalist will be invited to attend the event, taking place on November 17 at Clydebank Town Hall, in partnership with CCG, where the overall winners will be announced by Provost Douglas McAllister.

 Awestruck Academy, a community organisation which provides a range of different activities including access to musical instruments, free tuition, art and digital learning sessions and a safe space for young people to build their confidence and enjoy the arts; Gillian Johnston whose donation of hand-crafted quilts and banners which reflect key West Dunbartonshire heritage themes including the Clydebank Blitz and the recent 800th Anniversary of the Royal Burgh have enhanced the displays in local exhibitions; and Carole Blunt, a retiree who has dedicated the last two decades to creating a fairy garden for her local community, transforming a disused area in Red Fox Drive into a haven for children and families, who write letter to fairies and visit their tiny homes.